teototaro/githublearn/README.md

-New repo to learn GitHub
+New repo to learn GitHub, addo more text after